-Taking a gap year after you receive your results and before you study at higher education is a popular choice for students.
+Taking a gap year after you receive your A Level results and before you study at higher education is a popular choice for students.
 University will always be waiting for you once you return from your adventures.

 There are so many opportunities out there when it comes to volunteer work.
 You can volunteer at a local charity, church or organisation.
 There are also life changing opportunities such as travelling to another country to help others in need of support.

 You could spend this time to gain experience in a field you are interested in studying.
 It is best to start applying for work experience before the year starts to give you enough time to plan.